brianmaierjr/long-haul/_posts/2015-12-08-bdd-with-jbehave-advanced-tests.md

 Parameters are defined as Strings in the story file, but can be any other type in Java, including object types.
 Type conversion is done automatically by JBehave, where possible using <a href="http://jbehave.org/reference/stable/parameter-converters.html" target="_blank">built-in parameter converters</a>.
 If this is not possible, you can write your own parameter converter, but this is not in scope for this article.

 Usually, the method parameters carry the same names and occur in the same order as specified in the annotation string.
 This is good practice but there may be cases where naming and/or order of parameters in Java may be different.
-That&#8217;s why JBehave includes the `@Named`-annotation for parameter values:
+That's why JBehave includes the `@Named`-annotation for parameter values:

 Using the `@Named`-annotation both name and/or order of parameter can become independent of the description in the story.
 However, having parameter names and order the same is good practice and also less verbose.
 I suggest keeping them in sync unless there&#8217;s absolutely no way to avoid it.